tonghuikang/markdown-cv/index.md

 Population Density Prediction for Teralytics
 - Implemented algorithms to predict population density distribution 10 mins in the future
 - Improved the mean squared error by 50% from the baseline
-- Presented the methods and results to the rest of client's data science team
+- Presented the methods and results to the rest of the client's data science team

 `Aug 2019 - Dec 2019`
 **40.015 Simulation Modelling and Analysis**<br>
 Housing Prices Simulation

 - Simulated housing prices with individual agents and houses on a grid
-- Reproduced some characterisitics of the housing market such as inflation and homelessness
+- Reproduced some characteristics of the housing market such as inflation and homelessness
 - Project video is featured in the end-of-term showcase

 `Aug 2019 - Dec 2019`